Fact-checked for accuracy and updated on 3/28/2023

 3. Report spam text messages

-To help stop spammers and scammers, you can report spam/scam messages to your carrier.
-Forward the text message to SPAM (7726).
-[Check out our stories on how to forward a text message on an iPhone and how to forward a text message on an Android phone.]
+You can report spam/scam messages to your carrier by forwarding the text message to SPAM (7726).
+(Check out our stories on how to forward a text message on an iPhone and how to forward a text message on an Android phone.)
 Your carrier will reply with a text asking you to send the spammer’s/scammer’s number because that info isn't sent with a forwarded text.

 You can also report scam texts to the FTC.
 If they get enough reports, they may investigate and pursue the biggest offenders.